crb233/unarian/README.md

 print_then_add_1 { ! + }
 print_stack_trace { @ }

 # Functions can have branching execution paths.
-The special string '|' is
+The special token '|', called
-# used to separate different branches.
+# alternation, is used to separate alternate paths.
 do_A_or_B_or_C { A | B | C }

-# Empty branches act as the identity function.
+# Empty alternates act as the identity function.
 subtract_2_or_do_nothing { - - | }

-# A nested code block starts with '{' and ends with '}'.
-Code blocks are
+# A bracketed group starts with '{' and ends with '}'.
+Such groups are
-# evaluated as if their contents had been defined as a separate function.
+# evaluated as if their contents had been defined in a separate function.
 complex { a { b | c } d | { e | { f } } g }

 code_1 { b | c }
 code_2 { f }
 code_3 { e | code_2 }
 less_complex { a code_1 d | code_3 g }   # This is equivalent to 'complex'.

+# The main function is the default entry-point for a program.
+It's evaluated
+# when we run this program.
+main { get_nth_prime }
 ```